ShubhamMMahajan/Snake_AI/README.md

 This diagram illustrates how our neural network is structured.
 As we can see, the neural network takes 6 inputs.
 The first 4 nodes are binary to tell us whether or not the snake will die if it makes one step in that direction.
 The last 2 nodes tell us where the apple is relative to the snake.
 The values can be either -1, 0, or 1.
 A value of -1 indicates the apple is to the left or above the snakes head depending on the node.
 A value of 0 indicates that the snakes head is at the right x or y coordinate of the apple.
 A value of 1 indicates the apple is to the right or below the snakes head depending on the node.
 The outputs are straightforward.
 We have 4 outputs each one representing the direction the snake can go.
 <img src="images/nn_final.PNG" height="600" width="800">

+### Results
+On average our trained snake eats between 25 to 35 apples in 1 game.
+Sometimes, it can even eat over 45 apples.